-Central (boot server) Configuration file: sip.cfg Specify the Application browser home page, a proxy to use, and size limits. • For more information, refer to Microbrowser <mb></mb> on page A-86.
+Central (boot server) Configuration file: sip.cfg Specify the Application browser home page, a proxy to use, and size limits. • For more information, refer to Microbrowser <mb></mb> on page A-95.
+Specify the telephone notification and state polling events to be recorded and location of the push server. • For more information, refer to Applications <apps></apps> on page A-98.
 Local Web Server (if enabled) Specify the Applications browser home page and proxy to use.
 Navigate to http:// <phonelpaddress>/coreConf.htm#mb Changes are saved to local flash and backed up to &lt;Ethernet address&gt;-phone.cfg on the boot server.
 Changes will permanently override global settings unless deleted through the Reset Local Config menu selection and the &lt;Ethernet address&gt;-phone.cfg is removed from the boot server.</phonelpaddress>